Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 ---

 -----
-### **Getting Started with the Secure Compute Module Alpha Release**
+### **Getting Started with the Secure Compute Module (SCM) Alpha Release**
 April 22, 2022

-The SCM Alpha comes pre-loaded with Raspberry Pi OS Lite (legacy) - Buster 32bit, and all Zymbit software.
+The SCM Alpha comes pre-loaded with Raspberry Pi OS Lite (legacy buster 32 bit) and all Zymbit software.
 The root filesystem is already encrypted.
 A default set of boot files are configured to use Zymbit Verified Boot mechanism.

-##### What's included in the Alpha box

 {{< cardpane >}}
 {{% card header="SCM Alpha Kit Components" %}}